Wrist Photoplethysmography Predicts Dietary Information: Main

-To probe biological plausibility, we train an interpretable surrogate model \citep{sigut2023interpretable} that predicts \modelname{}'s satiety output from nutrient composition when available.
-This surrogate model is trained using the available nutrient composition and the predictions from \modelname{}.
-We leverage nutrient composition data since previous work has shown that nutrient composition is a predictor of satiety \citep{drapeau2005appetite, tucker2016postprandial} and language models have demonstrated the ability to predict nutrient composition from meal descriptions \citep{dhaliwal2025nutribench}.
-Looking at the regression coefficients, we observe statistically significant coefficients for fat, carbohydrates, fiber and protein (Figure \ref{fig:model_performance_and_tokens}d), consistent with prior work \citep{drapeau2005appetite, tucker2016postprandial, simpson2005obesity, raubenheimer2019protein, hill2000dietary, bornet2007glycaemic}.
+To probe biological plausibility, we trained an interpretable surrogate model \citep{sigut2023interpretable} that predicts \modelname{}'s dietary predictions from nutrient composition when available.
+Previous work has shown that nutrient composition predicts satiety \citep{drapeau2005appetite, tucker2016postprandial} and language models can estimate nutrient composition from meal descriptions \citep{dhaliwal2025nutribench}; if NPLM captures satiety-relevant signals, its predictions should correlate with nutrients.
+We observe statistically significant regression coefficients for fat, carbohydrates, fiber and protein (Figure \ref{fig:model_performance_and_tokens}d), consistent with prior work \citep{drapeau2005appetite, tucker2016postprandial, simpson2005obesity, raubenheimer2019protein, hill2000dietary, bornet2007glycaemic}.
 The relationship between macronutrient composition and satiety is complex and mediated by numerous factors beyond simple nutrient content, including meal timing, energy expenditure, sleep quality, and individual metabolic state.
 The surrogate model coefficients reflect associations learned by NPLM rather than direct causal mechanisms, and should be interpreted as one simplified view of a multi-factorial process.
-While we do not directly measure all such factors in this study, prior work has shown that PPG-derived features encode information about behavioral patterns (e.g., activity, sleep), metabolic state, and biological aging \citep{erturk2025beyond, large-scale-training, miller2025wearable}.
-The here observed benefit of incorporating PPG alongside meal text may reflect the model's implicit capture, via a single and comprehensive signal, of such contextual factors that mediate satiety dynamics, though we of course cannot disentangle their individual contributions in the current analysis.
+While we do not directly measure all such factors in this study, prior work has shown that PPG-derived features encode information about behavioral patterns (e.g., activity, sleep), metabolic state, and biological clock \citep{erturk2025beyond, large-scale-training, miller2025wearable}.
+The observed benefit of incorporating PPG alongside meal text may reflect the model's implicit capture, via a single and comprehensive signal, of such contextual factors that mediate satiety dynamics.